stevebrownlee/labs/collections/_packages/workshops.md

   columns: 3
 ---

-# Targeted and Low Risk
+# Monthly Workshops

-Workshops from Stepping Stone Labs focus on one or two specific concepts, tools, or processes.
-They typically last a few weeks.
-Learners gain confidence that their competencies have been strengthened and can be immediately applied on the job.
+Workshops typically last a 1 or 2 days.
+You gain competencies that can be immediately applied on the job.